ajamesl/ajamesl/README.md

 ## Who is Arjuna?

-I'm a Machine Learning Engineer with a PhD in Physics from the University of Oxford, possessing a strong foundation in data, deep learning, and model development:
+I'm an AI / Machine Learning Engineer with a PhD in Physics from the University of Oxford, possessing a strong foundation in data, deep learning, and model development:

 + Skilled at rapidly adapting to new domains.